vedikagupta0/VrindaStoresExcelwork/README.md

 # **Revenue Analysis for Vrinda Store**

-This repository contains a beginner-friendly guided project by Rishabh Mishra that analyzes sales data for Vrinda Store in which I made a report and some conclusions based on the Dashboard and excel work.
+This repository contains a beginner-friendly guided project by Rishabh Mishra that analyzes sales data for Vrinda Store in which I made a report and some conclusions based on the dashboard and excel work.
 It showcases how to use Excel for uncovering business insights and provides actionable recommendations to improve revenue.

 ---